The graph minor theorem in topological combinatorics: Applications to topological combinatorics

 Recall that a minor morphism $ \phi: G \to G' $ induces an inclusion $ \phi^*: E(G') \to E(G) $.
 Suppose that $ \mathcal{P} $ is a monotone graph property with the extra condition that, if $\phi: G \to G' $ is a minor morphism and $ H' $ is a simplex in $ \Delta_\mathcal{P}(G') $ (that is, $ H' \in \mathcal{P} $, $ V(H') = V(G') $, and $ E(H') \subset E(G') $), then the subgraph of $ G $ induced by the image $ \phi^*(E(H')) $ is also in $ \mathcal{P} $.
-Call such a $ \mathcal{P} $ a \textbf{$ \cGop $-monotone graph property}.
-In rough terms, a $ \cGop $-monotone graph property is a monotone graph property that is also preserved under ``uncontracting'' edges.
-Note that by construction, if $ \mathcal{P} $ is a $ \cGop $-monotone graph property, then for any minor morphism $ \phi: G \to G' $, the $ n $-simplices of $ \Delta_\mathcal{P}(G') $ naturally include in the $ n $-simplices of $ \Delta_\mathcal{P}(G)$.
+Call such a $ \mathcal{P} $ a \textbf{$ \cGop_{\leq g} $-monotone graph property}.
+In rough terms, a $ \cGop_{\leq g} $-monotone graph property is a monotone graph property that is also preserved under ``uncontracting'' edges.
+Note that by construction, if $ \mathcal{P} $ is a $ \cGop_{\leq g} $-monotone graph property, then for any minor morphism $ \phi: G \to G' $, the $ n $-simplices of $ \Delta_\mathcal{P}(G') $ naturally include in the $ n $-simplices of $ \Delta_\mathcal{P}(G)$.
 This observation and the argument used in the proof of Theorem \ref{fghommatch} yields the following result.

-\begin{proposition} Let $ \mathcal{P} $ be a $ \cGop $-monotone graph property.
-For any $ i $, the assignment of $ G $ to the $ i $th simplicial homology group $ H_i(\Delta_\mathcal{P}(G)) $ forms a finitely generated $ \cGop $-module. \end{proposition}
+\begin{proposition} Let $ \mathcal{P} $ be a $ \cGop_{\leq g} $-monotone graph property.
+For any $ i $, the assignment of $ G $ to the $ i $th simplicial homology group $ H_i(\Delta_\mathcal{P}(G)) $ forms a finitely generated $ \cGop _{\leq g} $-module. \end{proposition}

-Thus, for any $ \cGop $-monotone graph property, one would obtain an analogous result to Corollary \ref{torsionmatch} about the torsion that can appear in the $ i $th homology group of $ \Delta_\mathcal{P}(G) $ as $ G $ ranges over all graphs.
+Thus, for any $ \cGop_{\leq g} $-monotone graph property, one would obtain an analogous result to Corollary \ref{torsionmatch} about the torsion that can appear in the $ i $th homology group of $ \Delta_\mathcal{P}(G) $ as $ G $ ranges over all graphs with genus at most $ g $.

-\begin{remark} In \parencite{KaLuNewPa}, Kahle, Lutz, Newman, and Parsons observe a sudden burst of torsion appearing in the homology $ H_{d-1}(Y) $ where $ Y $ is the random $ d $-complex on $ n $-vertices.
-While our results give a uniform bound on torsion for the $ i $th homology group of simplicial complexes coming from $ \cGop $-monotone graph properties, this does not contradict the observed behavior in \parencite{KaLuNewPa}.
-All it suggests, is that if such torsion bursts appear in the homology of these complexes, then the bursts must appear in higher and higher homological degree. \end{remark}